Cases Against Municipalities

 Common examples of cases in which notices of claims must be filed are car accidents with police, fire and sanitation vehicles.
 Accidents involving buses or trains also generally require a notice of claim.
 Likewise, trips and falls on a broken street or sidewalk often require a notice of claim.
 Also any construction accident involving either City or municipal property or public authority property such as the School Construction Authority, the Port Authority and the New York City Transit Authority.
 Also negligence and medical malpractice cases against public hospitals such as the New York Health and Hospital Corporation, require a notice of claim.
 Playground accidents on public property such as City parks and public schools also require a notice of claim.

 Our New York personal injury lawyers have prepared and filed thousands of notices of claims for accidents in New York City including the Bronx, Brooklyn, Queens and Manhattan.
-Our Westchester accident attorneys have also prepared numerous notices of claims for personal injury cases involving White Plains, Greenburgh, New Rochelle and Yonkers.
-Consultations with our New York and White Plains personal injury lawyers are always free.
+Our New York accident attorneys have also prepared numerous notices of claims for personal injury cases involving Greenburgh, New Rochelle and Yonkers.
+Consultations with our New York personal injury lawyers are always free.
 Our accident lawyers have also worn numerous special petitions for clients who retain us after the 90 day period and have successfully litigated these claims.

-If you sustained personal injuries because of an accident involving a municipality contact our New York personal injury lawyers or our Westchester accident lawyers right away because blowing the 90 day time frame can result in you not being able to sue.
+If you sustained personal injuries because of an accident involving a municipality contact our New York personal injury or accident lawyers right away because blowing the 90 day time frame can result in you not being able to sue.

 Consultations are always free and there is never a fee unless you win money.